Can I Sue My Wedding Photographer?

 Your misrepresentation claim would be based on the photographer telling you that they had photographed dozens of weddings before.
 You relied on that representation when you decided to go with them.
 Although intent can be hard to prove, a court could infer it from the context.
-You would be able to get the contract rescinded — that's important because you don't want to have to pay the rest of the contract — and get your deposit back.
+You would be able to get the contract rescinded, which is important because you don't want to have to pay the rest of the contract, and also get your deposit back.

 A third claim to at least consider is misappropriation.
 Misappropriation here would be based on their using the one good photo in their ad.
-Depending on where you live, you may be able to show that your image has value (particularly if you are a celebrity).
-If you can, you may be able to persuade a court that their use of the photo without your permission — assuming you didn't give them permission in the contract — constitutes misappropriation.
+Depending on where you live, you may be able to show that your image has value, particularly if you are a celebrity.
+Assuming you didn't give them permission in the contract, you may be able to persuade a court that their use of the photo without your permission constitutes misappropriation.

 Where Should You Sue?

 The remaining question is where you would sue.
 Unless it's a particularly extravagant wedding, like a destination wedding, you are probably going to have to bring your legal action in small claims court.
 Small claims courts have the power to decide disputes up to a certain amount established by state law.
-This amount varies, depending on where you are, but can be as low as $2,500 and as high as $25,000.
-Small claims cases tend to be relatively informal (in some states, you can't have a lawyer in small claims court, so you would have to represent yourself).
+This amount will vary depending on where you are, but can be as low as $2,500 and as high as $25,000.
+Small claims cases tend to be relatively informal, and in some states you can't have a lawyer in small claims court, so you would have to represent yourself.

 The process is relatively straightforward.
 You fill out your paperwork, file it with the court, and then serve it on the other party.
 Then, you get notified of your hearing date.
 At the hearing, you present your evidence and testimony of any witnesses who can support your claims.
-Finally, the court decides the dispute, typically a few weeks later, and you get notified of the result.
-If you're unhappy with it, you can generally appeal.
+The court decides the dispute, often a few weeks later, and you get notified of the result.
+If you're unhappy with it, you can appeal in most instances.